dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 #### Tracing

-The .NET Aspire RabbitMQ integration will emit the following tracing activities using OpenTelemetry:
+The .NET Aspire RabbitMQ integration emits the following tracing activities using OpenTelemetry:

 - `Aspire.RabbitMQ.Client`

 #### Metrics

 The .NET Aspire RabbitMQ integration currently doesn't support metrics by default.
-If that changes in the future, this section will be updated to reflect those changes.
+Check back for updates on this feature.

 ## See also